 Littleover Community School Sixth Form offers a wide range of AS and A Level courses.
-We aim to recruit approximately 175 students into Year 12 and we welcome applications from other schools.
-In a typical year approximately 60 students will be from schools other than Littleover Community School and all applications are considered on an equal basis.
+We aim to recruit approximately 175 students into Year 12, and we welcome applications from students who have studied their GCSEs in other schools.
+In a typical year, approximately 60 students will be from schools other than Littleover Community School, and all applications are considered on an equal basis.

-Applications should be made via our written application forms that are available from the school or to download from the school website.
-Applications open after the Sixth Form Open Evening in mid- November and close at the end of the first week in December.
+Applications should be made via our online application form, available on the school website.
+Applications open after the Sixth Form Open Evening in mid-October and close at the end of the first week in December.

-The minimum entry criteria for Littleover Community School Sixth Form is Maths and English Language graded 5 or above and at least 3 other GCSE's graded C or above.
-However, the vast majority of students who receive offers will achieve 8 or more A-C/9-5 grades with A-B/9-6 in the subjects they wish to study at A Level
+The minimum entry criteria for Littleover Community School Sixth Form are Maths and the English Language graded 5 or above and at least 3 other GCSEs graded 5 or above, students must also achieve a grade 6 or above in subjects that they wish to study at A Level.

-Where students plan to study subjects that they have not studied at GCSE level it is expected that they achieve grade A-B/9-6 in subjects that have a similar skill set.
+Where students plan to study subjects that they have not studied at the GCSE level it is expected that they achieve grades 9-6 in subjects that have a similar skill set.

 Students wishing to study Further Maths must have an 8 or 9 in GCSE Maths and students wishing to study Maths must be graded 7-9 in GCSE Maths.
+Students who wish to study A Level Physics, Chemistry, or Biology must have a grade of 9-6 in GCSE Maths, as well as in the relevant Science GCSE.